izabera/bgcmd/README.md

 here's a demo of a cpython session:
 ![python repl demo](python.png)

-and here is claude playing with sqlite3:
+and here is claude playing with sqlite3 with no sqlite mcp server:

 https://github.com/user-attachments/assets/7ced94bf-63d2-4b97-968b-9fbeeae975e1